 As we experience one of the worst droughts in Utah's history I was glad to support several important water bills during the 2022 General Session including; HB282 - Water Wise Landscaping Amendments, HB410 - Great Salt Lake Watershed Enhancement, and HB33 - Instream Water Flow Amendments.

-The Cache County GOP Platform includes the following: "The combined burden and complexity of Federal, state, and local taxes are too severe.
-Republicans support tax reforms at each level, including reducing tax rates, simplifying tax rules and reports, shifting taxing authority from the Federal to state and local governments, fully disclosing all taxes imposed indirectly through businesses, and limiting taxes by popular vote and constitutional law."
+The Cache County GOP Platform reminds us that "The combined burden and complexity of Federal, state, and local taxes are too severe.
+Republicans support tax reforms at each level, including reducing tax rates, simplifying tax rules and reports."
+The Legislature has reduced taxes by $1.15 billion in the 3 years of my tenure.

 Delegates are tasked with researching candidates to determine who will represent them best and should appear on the primary election ballot.

 I believe the caucus system is the best way for Utah citizens to select which candidates should appear on the ballot.
-County Convention Delegates, each of whom is selected by the citizens in their precinct, Senate Bill 54 made it possible for a candidate to be placed on the ballot by simply gaining signatures.
+SB54 made it possible for a candidate to be placed on the ballot by simply gaining signatures.
 This path strengthens the incumbent's ability to win the nomination by simply paying people to gather signatures from people who may or may not have researched the candidates.
 Candidates who gather signatures bypass the research and representation elements of the caucus system and our republic.
 I believe candidates who gather signatures lack faith in the delegates and our representative form of government.

 I believe lawmakers should evaluate each bill that crosses their desk by looking through two lenses.
 The first lens is the U.S. Constitution and the second is the GOP Party Platform.
 These documents are filled with truths that when understood and followed help lawmakers clearly see which bills are necessary and useful to the people and which are not.